Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 B allows setting for some special kinematics.

 B"driveMappings=3A1:4C2:0X3:1Y4:2Z4"
 means third stepper driver axis named A is mapped to DH parameter D1:4dhparameters.
 The letter drives the Dn Z axis.
 This allows deviating from the default "base is D0, first axis is D1, second D2 etc." also.
+The letter is the meaning for the kinematics.
+If e. g.
+U is used by Open5x instead of the default B letter, B should be used as letter.
+This will map G-Code U to interpretation as B axis.
+Checking is by G1 H2 U10, it should rotate the U(B) axis.

 B"forwardKinematics=0:1:2:3:4:5"
 means process the translations from 0 to 5 for forward kinematics.